ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 ## Installation

 <info-box info>
-	Selected styles are enabled in certain predefined builds, as enumerated at the beginning of this guide.
+	Bold and italic styles are enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
+Strikethrough and underline are available in the {@link installation/getting-started/predefined-builds#document-editor document editor build} and {@link installation/getting-started/predefined-builds#superbuild superbuild} only.
+The code style is present in the {@link installation/getting-started/predefined-builds#superbuild superbuild} only.
 These installation instructions are for developers interested in building their own, custom editor.
 </info-box>

 To add the basic styles features to your editor install the [`@ckeditor/ckeditor5-basic-styles`](https://www.npmjs.com/package/@ckeditor/ckeditor5-basic-styles) package: